patriceckhart/NeosRulez.Neos.Form.AltchaCaptcha/README.md

-# ALTCHA Next-Gen CAPTCHA integration for Neos CMS
+# ALTCHA Next-Gen CAPTCHA Integration for Neos CMS

 A Neos CMS package that integrates [ALTCHA CAPTCHA](https://altcha.org/de/) into the Neos CMS Form Builder.